Natural Language Dataset Generation Framework for Visualizations Powered by Large Language Models: Abstract

 \section{Abstract}

-We introduce a Large Language Model (LLM) framework that generates rich and diverse NL datasets using only Vega-Lite specifications as input, thereby streamlining the development of Natural Language Interfaces (NLIs) for data visualization.
-We propose two techniques to synthesize relevant chart semantics accurately and enhance syntactic diversity in each NL dataset, respectively: 1) a guided discovery incorporated into prompting so that LLMs can steer themselves to create varying NL datasets in a self-directed manner; 2) a score-based paraphrasing to augment NL syntax along with four well-defined language axes.
-We also present a new chart collection of 1,981 real-world Vega-Lite specifications that have increased diversity and complexity compared to benchmarks, to demonstrate the generalizability of our framework.
-The experimental results show that our framework accurately extracts chart semantics and generates L1/L2 captions with 89.4\% and 76.0\% accuracy, respectively, while generating and paraphrasing utterances and questions with greater diversity than benchmarks.
+We introduce VL2NL, a Large Language Model (LLM) framework that generates rich and diverse NL datasets using Vega-Lite specifications as input, thereby streamlining the development of Natural Language Interfaces (NLIs) for data visualization.
+To synthesize relevant chart semantics accurately and enhance syntactic diversity in each NL dataset, we leverage 1) a guided discovery incorporated into prompting so that LLMs can steer themselves to create faithful NL datasets in a self-directed manner; 2) a score-based paraphrasing to augment NL syntax along with four language axes.
+We also present a new collection of 1,981 real-world Vega-Lite specifications that have increased diversity and complexity than existing chart collections.
+When tested on our chart collection, VL2NL extracted chart semantics and generated L1/L2 captions with 89.4\% and 76.0\% accuracy, respectively.
+It also demonstrated generating and paraphrasing utterances and questions with greater diversity compared to the benchmarks.
+Last, we discuss how our NL datasets and framework can be utilized in real-world scenarios.
 The codes and chart collection are available at \url{https://github.com/hyungkwonko/chart-llm}.

 \ccsdesc[500]{Human-centered computing~Visualization} \ccsdesc[500]{Human-centered computing~Natural language interfaces}

 \keywords{Vega-Lite, natural language datasets, large language models, framework, natural language interfaces, data visualization}